Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 We’re here to help: If something happened, our team can talk you through the next steps.

-Our team, at The Child and Birth Injury Firm, has decades of experience, and we know families in Erie trust us to speak clearly, kindly, and with real expertise.
+Our experienced team at The Child and Birth Injury Firm has decades of experience, and we know families in Erie trust us to speak clearly, kindly, and with real expertise.
+Any family member or victim of a birth injury can reach out to us for support and guidance.
 Helping you understand these birth injury risks—that’s what truly matters.

 This is the central hub for Early Intervention (EI) services in Erie for children aged birth to three.
 ECCM provides free evaluations and connects families with the right therapists and programs